yhfudev/bash-fakemakepkg/README.md

 * automatically download and install prerequisites
 * automatically download, setup, and cache source/tool trees
-* Supports dpkg cache, so you won't wait after the first run of this software
 * Supports multiple linux distributions, such Debian, Arch (or Redhat, not test yet)

 Usage